Native American Facts For Kids was written for young people learning about the Atakapas for school or home-schooling reports. We encourage students

 pottery.

-What other Native Americans did the Atakapa tribe interact with?
+What other Native Americans did the Attakapa tribe interact with?

-The Atakapas traded regularly with neighboring tribes like the Chitimacha
+The Attakapas traded regularly with neighboring tribes like the Chitimacha

 and Caddo tribes.
 Sometimes they fought battles with the